-Police Laud Actions of Man Who Killed Indiana Mall Attacker - NewsBreak
+Police laud actions of man who killed Indiana mall attacker - NewsBreak

-GREENWOOD, Ind.
-(AP) — A gunman who shot five people at a suburban Indianapolis shopping mall, killing three of them before a shopper shot and killed him, was a 20-year-old local man who was apparently facing eviction, authorities said Monday.
+GREENWOOD, Ind. -- A 20-year-old man likely assembled a rifle in the bathroom of a suburban Indianapolis shopping mall before shooting five people in the food court, killing three of them before an armed shopper fatally shot him, authorities said Monday.

-Jonathan Sapirman, of Greenwood, began firing after leaving a bathroom at the Greenwood Park Mall shortly before it closed Sunday evening, the city’s police chief, James Ison, said at a news conference.

 Sapirman continued shooting people until he was shot and killed by 22-year-old Elisjsha Dicken, of Seymour, a city about 45 miles (72 kilometers) south of Greenwood, who was shopping with his girlfriend, Ison said, calling Dicken's quick action “nothing short of heroic."

-Note: This story was first published on July 18, 2022.
-It was updated on July 19, 2022 to correct the time it took for the gunman to fire 24 rounds.